iustin/corydalis/README.md

 * tracks files also for panorama/HDR outputs (multiple raw files combined into a single output file)
 * computes list of unprocessed files, orphan sidecar files, etc.
+* view the output/processed files, with navigation facilities allowing the browsing of the entire collection (requires a recent browser with HTML5 support; tested on Firefox, Chrome and partially Safari)